Carbon Capture

 1. Your waste becomes electricity, district heating… and CO2

-ARC receives combustible waste every day from homes and companies at Amager Bakke.
+ARC receives combustible waste every day at Amager Bakke.
 ARC utilises the energy in the waste for electricity and district heating.

 Like all other combustion processes, waste energy also emits CO2.
 But unlike air exhaled from our lungs, it’s easier to capture.
 Amager Bakke is perfect for capturing CO2, because the plant is in operation 24/7/365.
 That provides a large, stable supply of CO2 which is necessary for efficient carbon capture.